-Cash and Cash Equivalents: For purposes of the Statement of Cash Flows presented for the proprietary fund, the District considers all highly-liquid investments with maturities of three months or less when purchased to be cash equivalents.
+Cash and Cash Equivalents: The District considers all highly-liquid investments with maturities of three months or less when purchased to be cash equivalents.

 Investments: Investments are stated at fair value.

 Inventories: On government-wide financial statements, inventories are presented at the lower of cost or market on a first-in, first-out basis, and are expensed when used.